legendarycode3/onchain-betting-contract/README.md

 # Onchain Betting Smart Contract

 ## Project Overview
-`Onchain Betting` is a decentralized peer-to-peer Ethereum wagering smart contract that enables two predefined participants to place
+`Onchain Betting` is a decentralized peer-to-peer Ethereum wagering smart contract that enables two predefined participants to place equal ETH stakes on the outcome of an event.

 ## 📌 Features
 * ****Fixed Bet Amount Enforcement:**** Each player must stake a predefined fixed amount (`i_betAmount`).